Frank Sly

-Sir Frank George Sly (1866 – 16 July 1928) was the first British governor of the Central Provinces of India and instrumental in the Montagu–Chelmsford Reforms.
+Sir Frank George Sly, KCSI (1866 – 16 July 1928) was the first British governor of the Central Provinces of India and instrumental in the Montagu–Chelmsford Reforms.

 Early life

 Frank Sly was born in Salisbury 1866 to Thomas Sly and Clara Moore.
 He studied at Oxford University before entering the Indian Civil Service towards the end of 1887.

 Career

 After joining the Indian Civil Service in 1887, Sly was appointed Under-Secretary in the Department of Revenue and Agriculture in 1894.
 He became officiating Secretary in 1896, before becoming Commissioner of Agriculture and Settlements and later Inspector-General of Agriculture.
 From 1908–1912, he was Commissioner of Berar Province where he was tasked with remodeling the administration of the province, to bring it in line with the other Central Provinces into which it had recently been amalgamated.
 In September 1912, he was appointed a member of the Royal Commission on the Public Services.
 After a brief spell as Commissioner of Nagpur, he was appointed Chairman of the Public Works Department Re-organisation Committee.
 Sly then went to Bihar and Orissa as Chairman of the Champaran Inquiry Committee.
 He was later appointed Deputy Chairman of Lord Southborough's Franchise Committee.
 In January 1920, Sly returned to the Central Provinces and Berar as Chief Commissioner, and later that year was appointed Governor.

 In January 1922, Sly hosted Edward VIII when he visited Nagpur on his tour of India.